com-480-data-visualization/data-visualization-project-2021-yoo/Milestone1.md

 Those visualization give a good overview of the dataset, that can help us to see opportunities that we can do with this dataset.

-The main difference is that we want to do more specifics visuals, more precisely on national teams for international event.
+The main difference is that we want to develop visualizations for more in depth analysis comparing two teams going head to head which has not been done before according to our research, more precisely on national teams for international event.
+We also augment this by including the data from booking agencies and the teams latest results.

-We were not able to find such a work, especially with the same Dataset.
+We were not able to find such a work, with the same Dataset.
 Indeed some studies are related with World's Cup statistics but they don't rely on the same dataset.